 The original Walking Dead was a fantastic adventure game.
 It was well written, tense, memorable, and had amazing characters.
 The dialog choices kept the game moving and you always felt like you were in control of every moment.
 Season Two adds to this while taking place moments after the end of the first game.

 This time around you play solely as Clementine.
 Right off the bat, I can tell you that your choices from the first season hardly impact Season Two.
 I imported my save, but I didn’t see many changes or choices I made from Season One affect anything here.
 We get an all-new cast, setting, and goal for Season Two that kept me going until the end.

-Throughout the game, we are seeing Clem get to a word-of-mouth safe haven called Wellington as on the way she meets new friends, makes new enemies, and has to escape dire circumstances.
+Throughout the game, we are seeing Clem get to a word-of-mouth safe haven called Wellington on the way she meets new friends, makes new enemies and has to escape dire circumstances.
 I feel that this time around the game is more of an interactive movie rather than a game.
-There are hardly any gameplay moments and there’s zero puzzle solving.
+There are hardly any gameplay moments and there is zero puzzle solving.
 The action sequences are somewhat entertaining, but the horrific moments of terror are far and few between this time around.
 The few spots you can walk around an area feel pointless as all you do is go to the only interactive object to progress.
-Gameplay is seriously lacking here, but that’s not really a bad thing.
+The gameplay is seriously lacking here, but that’s not really a bad thing.